 |427||Application of Computers to Nuclear Medicine||1|

-The course is scheduled Monday through Friday from 8:00 am to 4:30 pm with days off on legal holidays and three weeks of personal time off.
+The course is scheduled Monday through Friday from 8:00 am to 4:30 pm with days off on legal holidays and two weeks of personal time off.

 If you desire further information, please contact: